NemishGorasiya/Netflix-React-Clone/README.md

 - **Custom Slider**: Implemented using pure JavaScript logic.
 - **Infinite Scrolling**: Seamless browsing of movies and TV shows without any external dependencies.

+## Utilized Libraries

+- **react-render-if-visible**: Enhanced website performance by selectively rendering components only when they are visible within the viewport.
+- **react-loading-skeleton**: Elevated user experience by incorporating loading skeletons during data fetching, providing visual feedback to users.
+- **react-hot-toast**: Streamlined user interaction by presenting informative messages and notifications, ensuring smooth communication with the user.

 ## 🎥 Review

 - **Live link :** https://netflix-react-clone.000webhostapp.com/